 How Can I Find Older Issues of the Concordia Journal?

-Available on ConcordiaTheology.org are pdf copies of the most recent issues of Concordia Journal.
-The full catalog of back issues of Concordia Journal (1975-present), along with the indexed catalog of its predecessor Concordia Theological Monthly (1949-1974), are available online at ATLASerials® (ATLAS®).
-ATLAS is an online full-text collection of major religion and theology journals used by libraries, librarians, scholars, theologians, clergy, and interested laypeople.
-Most seminary and theological school libraries have access to ATLAS as part of their online database offerings.
+Available on ConcordiaTheology.org are pdf copies of the most recent issues of the Concordia Journal.
+The full catalog of back issues of the Concordia Journal (1975-present), along with the indexed catalog of its predecessor Concordia Theological Monthly (1949-1974), are available online at AtlaSerials® (Atlas®).
+Atlas is an online full-text collection of major religion and theology journals used by libraries, librarians, scholars, theologians, clergy, and interested laypeople.
+Most seminary and theological school libraries have access to Atlas as part of their online database offerings.

-ATLAS offers every article of Concordia Journal and Concordia Theological Monthly as a downloadable pdf, fully indexed and cited, and completely searchable by title, author, and keyword.
+Atlas offers every article of the Concordia Journal and Concordia Theological Monthly as a downloadable pdf, fully indexed and cited, and completely searchable by title, author, and keyword.

-Alumni of Concordia Seminary, St. Louis, can obtain a free account to the full ATLAS database of over 325,000 records by contacting Eric Stancliff, Concordia Seminary Public Services Librarian, at email@example.com or 314-505-7033.
+Alumni of Concordia Seminary, St. Louis, can obtain a free account to the full Atlas database of over 325,000 records by contacting Public Services in the Concordia Seminary Library, at [email protected] or 314-505-7030.
 Many other theological school libraries offer similar access to their own alumni.

-Subscribers to Concordia Journal also have free access to Concordia Journal on ATLAS through the subscriber log-in and password which is printed on the inside front cover of every issue beginning with the Summer 2011 Concordia Journal.
+Subscribers to the Concordia Journal also have free access to the Concordia Journal on Atlas through the subscriber log-in and password which is printed on page four (the page after the table of contents page) of each issue of the Concordia Journal.

-For more information, to subscribe, or to order print copies of Concordia Journal, please contact the Concordia Journal editorial office at [email protected] or 314-505-7117.
+For more information, to subscribe, or to order print copies of the Concordia Journal, please contact the editorial office at [email protected] or 314-505-7117.